onefoursix/cm-api-flume-example/README.md

 I've listed below the steps I used on CentOS 6.6 to install the current version (v10) of the Pythin CM API Client for use with CM 5.4.x  (docs are [here](http://cloudera.github.io/cm_api/docs/python-client/))

+Steps to install the Python CM API Client:

 Use a browser to go to [https://github.com/cloudera/cm_api](https://github.com/cloudera/cm_api)